 The present-day Lorong Halus Wetland occupies a smaller area – only the size of 18 football fields.
 It serves as a unique water bio-treatment system which incorporates plants into the treatment process.

 Lorong Halus is found next to the Serangoon Reservoir, Singapore’s 17th reservoir that was formed by damming up the Serangoon River.

-However, having a reservoir next to a former landfill resulted in some issues.
+However, having a reservoir beside to a former landfill resulted in some issues.

-Falling rainwater will permeate into the ground will pass through the landfill waste.
-Left untreated, this “dirty” water, known as leachate, would pollute the waters of the Serangoon Reservoir.
+Falling rainwater will permeate into the ground can pass through the landfill waste.
+Left untreated, this “dirty” water, known as leachate, would run into and pollute the waters of the Serangoon Reservoir.

-To prevent this from happening, Lorong Halus Wetland now serves as a special system to treat the leachate and prevent it from polluting into the reservoir’s waters.
+To prevent this from happening, Lorong Halus Wetland now has a special system that can be used to treat the leachate and prevent it from polluting into the reservoir’s waters.